MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/removing-coinstallers.md

 ## Installing software that presents user interface

-Rather than launching an application during an installation, the application should be installed using an [AddSoftware](../install/inf-addsoftware-directive.md) directive in the [DDInstall.Software](../install/inf-ddinstall-software-section.md) section of the driver package INF.
+Rather than launching an application during an installation, provide a Universal Windows Platform application that is installed using an [AddSoftware directive](../install/inf-addsoftware-directive.md) from a [DDInstall.Software section](../install/inf-ddinstall-software-section.md) of the driver package INF.

+For more information, see [Pairing a driver with a Universal Windows Platform (UWP) app](../install/pairing-app-and-driver-versions.md).
+An [AddSoftware directive](../install/inf-addsoftware-directive.md) is supported on Windows 10, version 1703 and later versions of Windows.

 For additional details, see [Installing Associated Software](#installing-associated-software) below.

 ## Setting device friendly names